CRYSTAL LAKE – Vanessa Lindahl awoke in an ambulance shaking uncontrollably and soaking wet from sweat after receiving a dose of naloxone.

 “It felt like my extremities were on fire – like someone was taking a torch to my fingertips and toes,” the 36-year-old Woodstock woman said.

-The first time she overdosed from heroin, her neighbor called 911 and she was given the dose from emergency responders.
+The first time she had a heroin overdose, her neighbor called 911 and she was given the dose from emergency responders.

 “I was pissed off that they Narcan’d me because I was so high and enjoying my high, and they took me out of it,” Lindahl said of the first time she was given naloxone – also known by its brand name, Narcan – in October 2015.
 “Really, that was my mentality at that point.
 I was so sick.”